Vintage Washboard Memo

 The threads on the hooks were too long, so I used a hacksaw to trim them.
 I didn’t use the washers and nuts on the back of the threads.
 I drilled holes in the sides of the washboard and screwed them in.

-For hanging the vintage washboard, I drilled some holes in the top and used some rusty wire threaded through the holes.
+To hang the vintage washboard, I drilled some holes in the top and used some rusty wire to thread through the holes.

-Needle nosed pliers were used to give a little curl to hold the wire in place.
+Needle-nosed pliers were used to give a slight curl to hold the wire in place.

-Here’s a nice close-up of the vintage washboard memo board hanging on the fence with some good lighting.
-Orignally I was going to do a chalboard for the top, but after buying the red items, I wanted to leave the advertising in place.
-You could use some chalkboard contact paper if you want a chalkboard feature.
+Here’s a nice close-up of the vintage washboard memo board hanging on the fence with good lighting.
+Initially, I was going to do a chalkboard for the top, but after buying the red items, I wanted to leave the advertising in place.
+You could use some chalkboard contact paper if you wish to have a chalkboard feature.

 And here it is hanging on my plank wall.
 Do you love it?
 Isn’t it so practical?